breakid/SharpCompress/README.md

 One or more input filepaths can be provided; paths can be individual files or directories.
 By default, if a directory is provided, all files immediately in the specified directory will be compressed.
 Use the /r flag to process directories recursively.

 As with my other utilities, flags are case insensitive and can be specified using '/' or '-' (e.g., '-v', '-F'), depending on your preference.

+Currently, the entire directory structure will be replicated in the zip file.
+I'm considering adding a flag to "flatten" paths, but it isn't a priority for me at this time.